-Table 1.4 provides an overview of causes and sources of pollutants or conditions that created the non-support of uses described in this report.
+Tables 1.6 - 1.8 provide an overview of causes and sources of pollutants or conditions that created the non-support of uses as described in this report.
 The causes of the non-support are the chemical constituents, pollutants or conditions that created the criteria violations.
 The source is the activity that creates the condition or pollutant, or causes the pollutant to enter the stream.
-In many circumstances, professional judgment was utilized in surmising the most likely sources.
+In many circumstances, professional judgment was utilized in surmising the most likely sources Table1.1: Use Support in Non-Tidal River Assessment Units from 2004 Integrated Assessment